Susan Eng: Board chair

+Ben Eng dispute

-Susan Eng also had a public disagreement with her cousin, Metro police Sergeant Ben Eng, who was Metro Toronto's police officer of the year.
-Ben had gone against Metro Toronto Police policy and compiled statistics on the criminal activities of recent refugees from Vietnam and mainland China, finding that this relatively small group of people was involved in a disproportionately high number of crimes in Metro and reporting this to the Toronto Crime Inquiry.
-Susan said that such reporting was biased and racist and publicly criticized Ben.
-The intra-family feud included Susan skipping a banquet that honored Ben's contributions to the community, and being asked not to attend the funeral of Ben's grandmother.
+Susan Eng also had a public disagreement with Metro police Sergeant Ben Eng (no relation to her), who was Metro Toronto's police officer of the year.
+Sergeant Eng went against Metro Toronto Police policy and compiled statistics on the criminal activities of recent refugees from Vietnam and mainland China.
+He stated that this relatively small group of people was involved in a disproportionately high number of crimes in Metro and reporting this to the Toronto Crime Inquiry in July 1991.
+Ms. Eng said that such reporting was biased and racist and publicly criticized the sergeant.

+Police spying on Eng

 According to an internal police report leaked in 2007, in 1991 during Eng's time as Police Board chair, then-detective Julian Fantino ordered a wiretap of Eng's friend Maloney.
 Conversations between Maloney and Eng were illegally recorded despite a court order that only the first minute of Maloney's conversations were to be monitored so as to determine whether the individual who he was talking to was on the list of those being investigated.
-Maloney had been instrumental in getting Eng appointed as police services board chair, and many in the police resented him for continually giving advice to Eng despite his lack of formal role.
+According to former Police Chief McCormack, Peter Maloney had been instrumental in getting Eng appointed police services board chair, and many in the police resented Maloney for continually giving advice to Eng despite his lack of formal role.

-Eng was vice-president of advocacy at the Canadian Association of Retired Persons, representing the organization on the board of directors for the Pharmaceutical Advertising Advisory Board.
-She departed the organization on January 27, 2016.
+Post-police board career

+Eng co-founded the Chinese Canadian National Council for Social Justice (CCNC-SJ) and organized a campaign for redress for the Chinese head tax that led to Prime Minister Stephen Harper formally apologizing for it in the House of Commons in 2006.